philipptrenz/photo-booth/README.md

 ## Mentions

-We got featured at **[The Verge](https://www.theverge.com/circuitbreaker/2017/8/24/16193418/diy-photo-booth-party-wedding-dlsr-camera-how-to-build-raspberry-pi)**, incredible!
+The project got featured at **[The Verge](https://www.theverge.com/circuitbreaker/2017/8/24/16193418/diy-photo-booth-party-wedding-dlsr-camera-how-to-build-raspberry-pi)**, incredible!

 Also take a look at the video they made at **[Facebook](https://www.facebook.com/circuitbreaker/videos/1839861396306681/)!**